Methodology

 How to Challenge a Score

 Every question on every score has a “Challenge” button.
-Click it, tell us which tier you think is correct, provide your evidence (a URL or explanation), and submit.
-That's it.
+Click it, select the tier you think is correct, provide your evidence — a source URL is required — and submit.

 We'd rather be corrected than wrong.
 That's the point.